Proper Firewood Storage Tips

-Assuming you've already finished bucking a tree and splitting it into firewood, now you've got to store it somewhere.
+Assuming you've already finished bucking a tree and using your log splitter to split your firewood, now you've got to store it somewhere.

 So you've maybe seen some inventive ways online to store your firewood, and you're wondering: which way's best?